creativefabrica/vat/README.md

 fmt.Printf("Country Code: %s Number: %s\n", vatIN.CountryCode, vatIN.Number)
 ```

-You can also use the `Must` variant if you want to `panic` on error, this is useful on tests:
+You can also use the `Must` variant if you want to `panic` on error; this is useful on tests:

 ```go
 vatIN := vat.MustParse("INVALID")